 Nutrition Value of Cow Milk

-The table below lists the nutritional value of cow’s milk and some of the vital nutrients and their quantities (3).
+The below lists the nutritional value of cow’s milk and some of the vital nutrients and their quantities (3).

 Energy – 60 kcal